Kazhuu/movelister/README.md

     sheet is generated.
 At the moment Default input list is always taken.
 * Input sheet color column is not used.
 Use it in Details sheet on result column with conditional formatting.
-* When multiple Overview sheets has Refresh Overview button.
-All buttons actually update Overview (Default) and not the actual Overview where the button was pressed.
-Fix for this is to have new macro which takes the active sheet instead of hard coding default Overview name.
 * Update manual to cover everything with examples.
 * Generating Details sheet can be quite slow if more than 10 000 lines are for example generated.
 Add time measurements to the code and see are there any